dials/dials/doc/sphinx/documentation/tutorials/3DED/Biotin.rst

 ===================

-Prepare an ``.ins`` file for SHELXT or SHELXD by either running XPREP or manually edit the .ins file as shown below:
+Prepare an ``.ins`` file for SHELXT or SHELXD by either running XPREP or manually editing the .ins file as shown below:

 .. code-block::